Mustafa Burak Bozan

 Mustafa Burak Bozan (born 23 August 2000) is a Turkish professional footballer who plays as a goalkeeper for Turkish club Gaziantep.

 Career

 Bozan is a youth product of Gaziantep, and signed his first professional contract with the club in February 2018.
 He made his first senior debut with Gaziantep in a 3–0 Turkish Cup win over Turgutluspor on 31 October 2019.
 He made his professional debut with Gaziantep in a 1–0 Süper Lig win over Hatayspor on 15 May 2021.

 International career

-Bozan represented the Turkey U18s once in a friendly 2–1 loss to the Russia U18 in 23 February 2018.
+Bozan represented the Turkey U18s once in a friendly 2–1 loss to the Russia U18 on 23 February 2018.